 I’m a Ph.D student at Cornell University, broadly interested in causal inference, experimental design, and applications in high-risk domains such as healthcare and policy.
 I am coadvised by Professors Raaz Dwivedi and Nathan Kallus.

 Previously, I was a research assistant for the Tobin Economics Research Program, Lawrence Berkeley National Laboratory, and Yale’s Department of Statistics and Data Science.
-I’ve also held interdisciplinary opportunities through the Information Society Project, and gained industry experience as an intern at Bridgewater Associates.
+I’ve also held interdisciplinary opportunities through the Information Society Project, and gained industry experience as an intern on the investment team at Bridgewater Associates and on the product algorithms team at Meta.

 See my publications, code, and ongoing research projects below!